 The current Citizen Participation Plan is structured so that each Ward is represented on the Consolidated Planning Committee, which makes recommendations directly to the Little Rock City Board of Directors on proposed CDBG activities and funding.

 Public Facility Projects

 Approximately $2,824,701 in CDBG funds have been expended to improve streets, drainage, and infrastructure facilities.
-During the first 30 years of the CDBG Program, more than 30 miles of Little Rock streets have been improved, 23.5 miles of drainage facilities have been installed, and 38 miles of sidewalks have been constructed.
-Many residents continue to benefit from these improvements every day without realizing that CDBG funds made them possible.
+During the first thirty (30) years of the CDBG Program, more than thirty (30) miles of Little Rock streets have been improved, 23.5 miles of drainage facilities have been installed, and thirty-eight (38) miles of sidewalks have been constructed.
+Many residents continue to benefit from these improvements every day without realizing that CDBG Funds made them possible.

 Wheelchair Ramp Program

 The City's CDBG Program, in conjunction with Mainstream Inc. and the AT&T Telephone Company Pioneers, provides the Wheelchair Ramp Program to low-income, disabled individuals in Little Rock, the CDBG Program purchases necessary materials, and the AT&T Telephone Company Pioneers build the ramps as a public service project.